wp-plugins/amr-ical-events-list/readme.txt

 If anyone would like to offer some translations, please do.
 The Code Styling Localisation Plugin is very useful for this.
 PLease send me the .po files for your language.

 == Changelog ==
+= Version 3.9.2 =
+*  Fix: the shortcut of just entering urls without having to say "ics=your url" was lost in a recent update.
+Sorry!
+It's back.

 = Version 3.9.1 =
 *  Fix: removed a debug statemennt that displayed in free version
 *  Fix: default event url should not be mandatory